 This post contains affiliate links.
-They are of no extra cost to you should you decide to purchase.
-I thank you so much, because through your purchase, it helps me greatly with blogging expenses.
+They are of no extra cost to you should you decide to purchase anything I link.
+Thank you so much, for supporting my blog!

 - New Year Traditions Around the World.
 The world is a great big place, and while we are doing things different, we might as well learn some traditions and customs around the globe.
 Check out these 13 quirky ideas, find even more ideas here, and this pin.
 Our plans might include 12 grapes, a suitcase, and possibly brightly colored underwear!